-How to Sell An Ugly House In
+How to Sell a Hideous House In

 Your roof needs replacement, your kitchen came directly from a 1960’s shopping catalog, and both the interior and exterior are in disrepair.
 Let’s face it, your home needs a total makeover.
 But, you’re certain that you don’t have the time or money to get your home market ready.
-Yet, even if you did have the money to fix it up, you feel like the hassle of making major repairs might not be worth the trouble in order to sell an ugly house.
+Yet, even if you did have the money to fix it up, you feel like the hassle of making major repairs might not be worth the trouble in order to sell a hideous house.
 So, in this situation, what’s the best way to get a fresh start in a wonderful new home?

 And how can you move on from your current home without worrying about a long list of repairs or shelling out thousands of dollars to fix each problem?
 Not only is it possible to sell your home, but also that you can sell it within 30 days.
 However, you must focus on doing the right things.
 Are you ready to discover how to sell your home as is in 30 days?
 Here’s a step-by-step guide showing you your options on how to sell your house.